 First elected to the California State Assembly in November 2014, Assemblymember Patrick O’Donnell represents the 70th District, which includes Long Beach, San Pedro, Signal Hill and Catalina Island.

 In addition to his appointment as Chair of the Assembly Education Committee, Assemblymember O’Donnell also serves on the Assembly Committees on Transportation, Public Employment and Retirement, and Budget, including the Budget Subcommittee on Education Finance.
-Through these positions, Assemblymember O’Donnell advocates for a balanced budgeting approach that promotes increasing the state’s rainy day fund to avoid future economic downturns while paying down debt and responsibly living within our means.
+Through these positions, Assemblymember O’Donnell advocates for a balanced budgeting approach that exercises restraint and pays down long term debt, such as employer PERS/STRS pension liabilities.

-Prior to being elected to the State Assembly, Assemblymember O’Donnell served as a Long Beach City Council member.
+Assemblymember O’Donnell is a longtime teacher and a former member of the Long Beach City Council.
 Born in Long Beach, Assemblymember O'Donnell graduated from California State University, Long Beach with a degree in History and a Master's Degree in Public Administration.
 He lives in the Los Altos neighborhood with his wife and their two daughters.